Site icon Sancerres at Sunset

 From the Chamber, visitors can walk to the Circle of the Diaspora, which refers to the forced spreading of Africans from their homeland.
 A circular ramp leads down four feet to the Ancestral Libation Court.

-There simple descriptions of some of the unearthed remains surround a map of the Atlantic Ocean, referring to the Middle Passage.
+There simple descriptions of some of the unearthed remains surround a map of the Atlantic Ocean, there to remind visitors of the Middle Passage.

 Below ground and tucked away from the bustle of Lower Manhattan, it’s the most peaceful public spot I’ve found in New York City.